LizIzhikevich/lizizhikevich.github.io/index.md

 [ASdb](https://asdb.stanford.edu/) is a periodically updating dataset of autonomous systems and their business categories.

 [ZDNS](https://github.com/zmap/zdns) is a high-speed DNS measurement toolkit that handles billions of lookups from a single server.

+[LEO HitchHiking](https://github.com/stanford-esrg/LEO_HitchHiking) is a methodology to measure LEO satellite network characteristics at scale.

 * * *
 ## Lab Affiliations